-Note about the Course Outline:
+Note about the Course Outline

-The Course Outline below serves as a guide to give you a general idea of what to expect in each session.
+The Course Outline below serves to indicate the topic to be discussed in each session.
 Occasionally, other material may be introduced or discussed that is not on the Course Outline.
 Such items will help to further illustrate the topics under study and to be of benefit to the student.
-The Course Outline is therefore not "carved in stone", as such, variations may occur to address scheduling requirements at the professor's discretion.
+The Course Outline is therefore not "carved in stone", as such, variations may occur to address scheduling requirements/changes at the Professor's discretion.

+Student Feedback

-Student Feedback: Prior to the end of the term, students will have an opportunity to provide on-line feedback regarding teaching and course effectiveness.
+Prior to the end of the term, students will have an opportunity to provide on-line feedback regarding teaching and course effectiveness.
 Constructive (not destructive or demeaning) feedback helps faculty gain insight into their instructional methods and course content, as well as provide guidance regarding what was done well and to identify areas for improvement.
-Students are strongly encouraged to participate in this process.
+Students are encouraged to participate in this process.

-Training and Development HRM 3410A Course Outline Location - ACW 307 Time - 8:30 - 11:30
+Training and Development HRM 3410A Course Outline Location - TBD Time - 8:30 - 11:30